twcch/twcch/README.md

 and also an amateur **Java Software Engineer** (as I like to call myself).

 📧 Email: twcch1218 [at] gmail.com
+⭐ Motto: It may take 10000 hours, more or less; it is never too late.

 ### My Skills
  - Backend: Java / Python